JanJaapKo/domoticz-GoodWeSEMS/README.md

 Contributing
 ------------
 Even if you do not know how to develop software you can help by using the [GitHub Issues](https://github.com/janjaapko/domoticz-GoodWeSEMS/issues) for feature request or bug reports.
 If you DO know how to develop software please help improving this project by submitting pull-requests.
+Make sure to update and run the included unit tests (```python plugin_test.py```) prior to submitting

 Current features
 ----------------